yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 Validators rewards come from transaction fees and commission fees from delegators.

-Let us also assume that the reward for a block is 100 BNB and that a certaiin validator has 20% of self-bonded BNB.
+Let us also assume that the reward for a block is 100 BNB and that a certaiin validator has 20% of self-bonded BNB and set its commission rate to 20%.
 These tokens do not go directly to the proposer.
 Instead, they are shared  among validator and delegators.
 These 100 BNB will be distributed according to each participant's stake:

 Commission: 80*20%= 16 BNB
 Validator gets: 100\*20% + Commission = 36 BNB